abryu/WebMining-Python/FeatureSelectionAndClassifierLearning/README.md

 ## 5. Report and presentation should be printed out and submitted to me before the due day class.

+### Files usage:

+* Train: provided train sets, with label of student, faculty and course
+* Test: provided test sets.
+Documents are in different directories. i.e. student, faculty and course
+* naiveBayes.py: the main program, complete the probability calculation and document classification.
+* documentsProcessing.py: methods for documents processing and tokenizing.
+* nbshell.sh: shell script for automating the running of naiveBayes.py with different parameters or arguments.

 ### Performance:
 * If the selected top most frequent words for a train set and a single documents in test set are 300 and 50, the accuracy is 0.686984737077
 * If the selected top most frequent words for a train set and a single documents in test set are 300 and 20, the accuracy is 0.710603275401